 A blue mug of hot chocolate with whipped cream and chocolate shavings on top next to a plate of croissants.

 The winter months are the perfect time of the year to enjoy all of those cozy comforting foods and drinks.
-Some of our cold weather favorites are a Pumpkin Spice Latte, honey lavender latte and this healthy hot chocolate.
+Some of our cold weather favorites are Pumpkin Spice Lattehoney lavender latte, and this healthy hot chocolate.

-A hot cup of cocoa is the epitome of a perfect cold weather drink, and this homemade version will have you ditching the store-bought hot chocolate packets for good!
+A hot cup of cocoa is the epitome of a perfect cold weather drink, and this homemade version will have you ditching the store-bought mixes for good!
 Made up of only natural ingredients, you don’t have to sacrifice taste for artificial ingredients with a lot of sugar.

 Why You’ll Love This Recipe